-11.0 Awards Presentations
+11.0 Awards

 Awards should be presented on-site in consultation with the EC.
-Ideally awards are presented at preannounced intervals during the competition schedule and the availability of the unofficial category results (see Rule 355.1.1).
+Ideally awards are presented at pre-announced intervals during the competition schedule and the availability of the unofficial category results (see Rule 355.1.1).
 If awards do not take place immediately after the finish of a category, racers should be allowed to cool down and change into dry clothes.
-If it is not possible to present the awards within 20 minutes after the competition, presentations should be scheduled for later in the day or in the evening at an attractive public community venue such as: the official hotel, education centre, a shopping mall, town hall, etc.